manhowong/manhowong.github.io/imprint.md

 ## Author

-This website was created by Man Ho Wong.
-If you have any questions, please feel free to contact the author at:
+This website was created and maintained by Man Ho Wong:
 <a href="mailto:{{ site.email }}">{{ site.email }}</a>

 ## Code

 This website was built with <a target="_blank" href="https://jekyllrb.com/">Jekyll</a> and is hosted on <a target="_blank" href="https://github.com/manhowong/manhowong.github.io">GitHub</a>.
 The website theme was derived from <a target="_blank" href="https://github.com/gaalcaras/academic">Academic 0.5.4</a>.
-The JavaScript animation in the footer was derived from a <a target="_blank" href="https://codepen.io/mitsuya_bauhaus/pen/MWwdRxR">code snippet</a> by Mitsuya Bauhaus.
+The animation in the background of the homepage was created using the JavaScript library <a target="_blank" href="https://github.com/VincentGarreau/particles.js/">Particles.js</a>.

 ## Licenses